WaltherLab/reaction-diffusion-in-biomolecular-condensates/oxDNA_MD_simulations/README.md

 ## Instructions for use

-After successful installation of oxDNA, MD simulations can be done by executing
+After successful installation of oxDNA, MD simulations -- each one starting from a relaxed configuration -- can be done by executing
 ```
 oxDNA input
 ```